-Your 3-bet sizes should be larger when out of position.
-If your opponent with a 200 big blind stack is opening to 2.5 big blinds, for example, then making it 11 big blinds instead of the more standard 9 big blinds is a good adjustment.
+Your 3-bet sizes should be smaller when out of position.
+If your opponent with a 200 big blind stack is opening to 2.5 big blinds, for example, then making it 8 big blinds instead of the more standard 9 big blinds is a good adjustment.
 This reduces the pot size, which mitigates your opponent’s positional advantage (because they win more of a smaller pot).

 The same concepts hold true when 4-betting.
-You will want to slightly increase your sizing when out of position and keep it the same when playing in position.
+You will want to slightly decrease your sizing when out of position and keep it the same (or increase it slightly) when playing in position.